Gravitational waves in metric-affine bumblebee gravity: Constraints from gravitational wave observations

 Therefore,

-Within the perturbative regime $|\xi|\,|\mathbf b|^2\ll 1$, the quadrupole amplitude is enhanced for positive $\xi$ and reduced for negative $\xi$.
-The modulation vanishes for propagation parallel to the preferred direction, $\theta_b=0,\pi$, and is maximal for $\theta_b=\pi/2$.
+Within the perturbative regime $|\xi|\,|\mathbf b|^2\ll 1$, the quadrupole amplitude is reduced for positive $\xi$ and enhanced for negative $\xi$.
+The modulation vanishes for propagation parallel to the preferred direction, $\chi=0,\pi$, and is maximal for $\chi=\pi/2$.

 Since LVK signals are accurately described by GR templates, a conservative consistency condition is that the fractional amplitude modulation should not exceed an effective tolerance $\varepsilon_A$ over the frequency range carrying most of the matched--filter SNR.
-Thus,
+In this manner,

-This expression makes explicit the geometric blind spot of the amplitude bound: when $\theta_b\simeq 0$ or $\pi$, the modulation disappears and no useful constraint follows from this channel alone.
-For a representative generic orientation with $\sin^2\theta_b\sim 1$, one obtains
+This expression makes explicit the geometric blind spot of the amplitude bound: when $\chi\simeq 0$ or $\pi$, the modulation disappears and no useful constraint follows from this channel alone.
+For a representative generic orientation with $\sin^2\chi\sim 1$, one obtains

 As expected, this amplitude--based constraint is comparatively weak, because an overall $\mathcal{O}(\xi|\mathbf b|^2)$ rescaling is partially degenerate with extrinsic source parameters, most notably the luminosity distance and the inclination, and also with detector calibration systematics.